MattJBorowski1991/SparseMoE/prof/md/run7/ncu_details.md

-# Sparse MoE Quantization Study — Nsight Compute Analysis (Ada Lovelace)
+# Sparse MoE Quantization Study — Nsight Compute Analysis

 ## Summary

 Four hand-written CUDA kernels for a capacity-gated Sparse Mixture-of-Experts (MoE) matrix multiplication are implemented and profiled on an **NVIDIA L4 GPU (Ada Lovelace, SM 89)**.
 Each kernel targets a different numeric precision — FP16, FP8, INT8, and INT4 — using explicit **PTX `mma.sync`** intrinsics where the WMMA C++ API lacks support or where direct register control is required.
-Profiles were captured with **NVIDIA Nsight Compute** and analysed across: throughput, roofline, compute workload, memory workload, scheduler statistics, warp state statistics, and instruction statistics.
+Profiles were captured with **Nsight Compute** and analysed across: throughput, roofline, compute workload, memory workload, scheduler statistics, warp state statistics, and instruction statistics.

 | Variant | Latency | vs FP16 | Primary Bottleneck |
 |---|---:|---:|---|